 Users with Android phones that have Google Assistant also have Google Camera, which is accessed by tapping the camera icon in the bottom right corner of the Google Assistant screen.
 From there, users can hold up bills and coins from a variety of countries, and the Google Assistant will identify them, no matter how wrinkled they are.
 I like how easy this is to access on my Google Pixel 2, though I’m not sure how many other phones support this.
 This app is pre-installed on compatible phones

-Microsoft’s Seeing AI app supports the ability to identify bills from the US, as well as including support for Canadian dollars, British pounds, and Euros as of publishing time.
-I like that I don’t have to switch to another app if I am using Seeing AI already for something else, and that it also works for currency from countries other than the US- I look forward to using it when I travel to Canada in August.
-Read more about the Seeing AI App here.
+Microsoft’s Seeing AI app supports the ability to identify bills from the US.
+There is also support for Canadian dollars, British pounds, and Euros as of publishing time.
+I like that I don’t have to switch to another app if I am using Seeing AI already for something else, and that it also works for currency from countries other than the US.

 In the future- tactile bill